 Primary Factor Affecting Investment Climate Nature of Impact of Factor.
-Statistical Significance of Factor Explorative Description of the Secondary and Tertiary Factors Affecting the Primary Investment Climate Factor DerivativeEvaluationofImpactofSecondaryandTertiaryFactorsonPrimaryFactors Concluding Remark SECU -0.331348 (Negative) Significant (vi) Religion fanaticism had often led to upheavals and killings especially in the northern part of Nigeria between the Christians and Muslims to heat up the security apparatus of the country.
+Significance of Factor Explorative Description of the Secondary and Tertiary Factors Affecting the Primary Investment Climate Factor Derivative Evaluation of Impact of Secondary and Tertiary Factors on Primary Factors Concluding Remark SECU -0.331348 (Negative) Significant (vi) Religion fanaticism had often led to upheavals and killings especially in the northern part of Nigeria between the Christians and Muslims to heat up the security apparatus of the country.
 Religious intolerance is very high among the Muslims north.
 This is why the country frequently experience religious disturbances such as maitatsine, shiites, bokoharam in the north. (vii).
 Nigeria's borders are very porous leading to influx of arms and criminals into the country.
-Smuggling and other economic sabotage goes on unchecked and creating problems for investment. (vii).
+Smuggling and other economic sabotage goes on unchecked and creating problems for investment. (viii).
 Nigeria's judicial process is slow and delays justice.
-This makes it look as if criminals are not being punished for their crime to serve as deterrent to others. f'(RFAN) > 0 = s_6 $f'(\text{PBOD}) > 0 = s_7$ $f'(\text{SJUC}) > 0 = s_8$ The derivative of the underlying factors affecting government's policy on infrastructural development showed a reducing or negative impact on infrastructural development in the country.
+This makes it look as if criminals are not being punished for their crime to serve as deterrent to others. $f'(RFAN) > 0 = s_6$ $f'(PBOD) > 0 = s_7$ $f'(SJUC) > 0 = s_8$ The derivative of the underlying factors affecting government's policy on infrastructural development showed a reducing or negative impact on infrastructural development in the country.